pippinbarr/cart253-2020/modules/04/loops.md

     // We increase the x position for the next segment x = x + caterpillar.segmentSpacing;
-    // We add one to the segments drawn (because we just drew one) segmentsDrawn = segmentsDrawn + 1;
+    // We add one to the segments drawn (because we just drew one)
+    // This is the thing that will eventually make our condition false, because
+    // segmentsDrawn gets bigger by one each time through the loop until it
+    // reaches the same number as the totalSegments property segmentsDrawn = segmentsDrawn + 1;
   }
 }